sw7x/split-futuresoft-project-into-oop-packages/README.md

 ***

 ### User management module
-    managing General information of the users
-    •   Owner can manage manager, Developers and PM’s general information.
-    •   Manager can manage Developers and PM’s general information.
-    •   Anyone can manage his/her own account general information.

-    manager,owner-->Manage Emp.
-Salary information, Employee hourly rate(monthly salary/22days*8 hours), EPF-ETF details and Education Qualifications
-    •   Manager can manage above details of Developers and  PM
-    •   Company owner can manage above details of Manager, Developers and  PM’s

-    Admin level users can manage other user accounts (CRUD,working/resign manage)
-    •   Manager can create, delete and change working status of Developers and PM’s
-    •   Company owner can create, delete and change working status of manager, Developers and PM’s.

-    developer,PM -  manage skill list.

-	//>system shall give Users authenticate
-	//>system shall be able given appropriate privileges according to their user role.

 | Authorized | Description |
 | --- | --- |
 | | managing General information of the users |